newstar1993/EEG-data-analysis/README.md

 6.Baseline correction: -200 to 0 (this is a linear transformation, where all averages are aligned so that the mean activity of this period equals zero)
 Then, the averaged data are usually exported as mean values during a certain period, e.g. ms 0-100 after the responses

+ A figure from a review was made, first over several trials of one person (up right), then also averaging across multiple people (down left).
+The ERN is usually maximal at FCz, but also clearly apparent on adjacent electrodes, like Cz, Fz, FC1, FC2, etc. Electrodes are named according.

+ ![]images(mean_eeg.png)